jupyterlab/jupyterlab/CONTRIBUTING.md

 interaction.
 A pull request should reference the issue it is addressing.
 Once the pull request is merged, the issue related to it will also be closed.
 If there is additional discussion around implemementation the issue may be re-opened.
-Once 30 days have passed with no additional discussion '@lock[bot]' will lock the issue.
+Once 30 days have passed with no additional discussion, the [lock bot](https://github.com/apps/lock) will lock the issue.
 If additional discussion is desired, or if the pull request doesn't fully address the locked issue, please open a new issue referencing the locked issue.